cisco/lal-build-manager/SPEC.md

 The `upgradeCheck` value is updated automatically by `lal upgrade`.

 ## Caching
-The local cache is populated when doing fetches from the registry, when building locally, stashing them, or when linking them directly.
+The local cache is populated by fetches from the registry, or calls to `stash` them.

 ```sh
 ~/.lal/cache $ tree .